 Unfortunately, some species have experienced greater losses than others.
 Elephants, rhinos, lions, orangutans and tigers have lost closer to 90 percent of their populations over the past 45 years.
 These species and others face extinction within the next decade without severe interventions to protect the survivors and their habitat.
 We also also must defend them against corrupt schemes to privatize the gene pool.

-Biodiversity In Tropical Regions Under Pressure
+Biodiversity Under Extreme Pressure

 The world populations of fish, birds, mammals, amphibians and reptiles fell overall by 52 percent between 1970 and 2010, far faster than previously thought, the World Wildlife Fund announced.
 The conservation group’s Living Planet Report, published every two years, said humankind’s demands were now 50 percent more than nature can bear, with trees being felled, groundwater pumped and carbon dioxide emitted faster than Earth can recover.